abhishekkumar269/web-scraping-portfolio/Breweries/README.md

 ---

 ## ⚙️ Features
-    - Scrapes live NSE stock data.
+    - Fetches and parses API or web data automatically.
-    - Stores data in **CSV/JSON** for easy analysis.
+    - Converts raw JSON to clean, readable CSV files.
-    - Generates logs for tracking scraping activity.
+    - Integrates with schedulers for automated runs.
-    - Lightweight and easy to run.
+    - Logs all activities for transparency.
-    - Includes a **requirements.txt** for quick setup.
+    - Simple, reusable, and well-documented codebase.

 ---